RetroReversing/retroReversing/categories/hardware/devkits.md

 {% include link-to-other-post.html post="/psyq-sega-saturn/" description="For information about SN Systems's Saturn development hardware (PsyQ) check out this post." %}

 ## SEGA Dreamcast
+The Dreamcast arguby had the best development kit that SEGA had ever sold for their consoles, it is just a shame the lifespan of the Dreamcast was cut short.

 {% include link-to-other-post.html post="/Sega-Dreamcast-Katana-Development-Kit" description="For information about SEGA's Dreamcast development hardware check out this post." %}

 ---
 # Sony Development Kit Hardware
+Sony have long been in the hardware development buisness and it shows with the quality of their development kits, they were fairly well-liked by the development community even if development for the later Sony systems sch as the PS3 was in general a pain.

 ## Sony Playstation Portable
 {% include link-to-other-post.html post="/official-psp-devkit" description="For information about Sony's Playstation portable development hardware check out this post." %}